STANDARD TERMS OF BUSINESS – FEBRUARY 2019

 10.1 We are committed to providing you with a high quality service that is both efficient and effective.
 If at any time you would like to discuss with us how our service to you could be improved, or if you are dissatisfied with the service you are receiving, please let us know, by contacting your designated Partner (as named in the Engagement letter).

 10.2 We undertake to look into any complaint carefully and promptly and do all we can to explain the position to you.
+We will acknowledge your letter within five working days of its receipt and endeavour to deal with your complaint within eight weeks.
 If we do not answer your complaint to your satisfaction you may of course take up the matter with the Institute of Chartered Accountants in England and Wales.

 10.3 In order for us to provide you with a high quality service on an ongoing basis it is essential that you provide us with relevant records and information when requested, reply to correspondence in a timely manner and otherwise follow the terms of the agreement between us set out in this Standard Terms of Business and associated Engagement schedules.
 We therefore reserve the right to cancel the engagement between us with immediate effect in the event of: